whatotter/qt-kunai/README.md

 the syntax for this is similar to duckyscript 1.0, supporting REM, STRINGLN, and some other things
 most payloads will be supported by the qt-kunai, and if not, require basic editing
 numbers wrapped in parenthesis must be an integer, never a string
+quick reminder to remove the parenthesis when using
 | script command  | description | usage |
 | --- | --- | --- |
 | REM | remarks/comments | `REM i am a comment` |